 1.3.
 Methane sources and sinks

 Methane variability implies a methane source (Figure 3).
-These sources could include non-biological processes such as f olivine [Oze and Sharma, 2005; Atreya et al., 2007], geothermal production [Etiope et al., 2011], erosion of basalt with methane inclusions [McMahon et al., 2013], release from regolith-adsorbed gas [Meslin et al., 2011; Gough et al., 2010], exogenous sources including infall of interplanetary dust particles (IDP) and cometary impact material [Schuerger et al., 2012], biological sources like subsurface methanogen microorganisms [Krasnopolsky et al., 2004] or release of methane from organic decay in solution [Keppler et al., 2012; Schuerger et al., 2012; Poch et al., 2014].
+These sources could include non-biological processes such as Fischer-Tropsch for which H2 is made available through serpentinization of olivine [Oze and Sharma, 2005; Atreya et al., 2007], geothermal production [Etiope et al., 2011], erosion of basalt with methane inclusions [McMahon et al., 2013], release from regolith-adsorbed gas [Meslin et al., 2011; Gough et al., 2010], exogenous sources including infall of interplanetary dust particles (IDP) and cometary impact material [Schuerger et al., 2012], biological sources like subsurface methanogen microorganisms [Krasnopolsky et al., 2004] or release of methane from organic decay in solution [Keppler et al., 2012; Schuerger et al., 2012; Poch et al., 2014].
 The evidence for each of these sources is generally weak or speculative.

-No known fast mechanism exists on Mars, and such a mechanism is difficult to reconcile with the known abundance of other gases that would also presumably be susceptible to destruction [Lefèvre and Forget, 2009], but perchlorates on the surface and on atmospheric dust or the intermittently production of peroxides through electrochemical processes in dust devils and dust storms, might be able to provide oxidation source [Atreya et al., 2007].
+No known fast methane destruction mechanism exists on Mars, and such a mechanism is difficult to reconcile with the known abundance of other gases that would also presumably be susceptible to destruction [Lefèvre and Forget, 2009], but perchlorates on the surface and on atmospheric dust or the intermittently production of peroxides through electrochemical processes in dust devils and dust storms, might be able to provide oxidation source [Atreya et al., 2007].
 Methane oxidation would deplete the oxygen in Mars atmosphere in less than 10,000 years unless balanced by an equally large unknown source of oxidizing power.
 This effect on martian oxygen has not been observed, although there are unexplained variations in O2 [McConnochie et al., 2015] that might provide some clues.
 Photochemical removal of methane also disrupts the hydrogen chemistry and those effects would presumably be seen in other, more obvious places on Mars (e.g., water, OH, O2, O3, and CO/CO2 abundance) but there is little evidence of such effects.
 Another analysis shows that methane in the wind can react with the eroded surface quartz grains (abraded silicates) which sequester methane by forming covalent Si–CH3 bonds and thus an enrichment of the soil with reduced carbon, offering a possible explanation for the fast disappearance of methane on Mars [Jensen et al., 2014].